On completion of the course the student will be able to:

 During the course the students work in groups of 2-4 persons.
 These groups conclude and prepare presentations for the literature seminars.
 The students also write a paper individually (PM).

-- A Bachelor’s degree in social sciences or a Bachelor‘s degree in technology with social science focuses comprising at least 180 credits, or an equivalent degree.
-The applicant’s education must also include at least 30 credits in business administration (for instance, accounting, marketing, organization theory) including a minimum of 7, 5 credits in research methods applicable to social science or business, or equivalent knowledge.
-Documented language proficiency knowledge, equivalent to English B/English 6 at Swedish upper secondary school, or equivalent knowledge
+- A Bachelor’s degree in social sciences or a Bachelor‘s degree in technology with social science focuses comprising at least 180 credits.
+The applicant’s education must also include at least 30 credits in business administration (for instance, accounting, marketing, organization theory) including a minimum of 7,5 credits in research methods applicable to social science or business, and English 6

 The course can not be included in a degree together with the following courses: FÖ3008 and/or FÖ 3011.
 Replaces FÖ3019.